POM: Prescription only medicine

 Treatment with inhaled budesonide may result in candida infection in the oropharynx.
 Experience has shown that candida infection occurs less often when inhalation is performed before meals and/or when the mouth is rinsed after inhalation.
 In most cases this condition responds to topical anti-fungal therapy without discontinuing treatment with inhaled budesonide.

-Systemic effects of inhaled corticosteroids may occur, particularly at high doses prescribed for prolonged periods.
+Occasionally, signs or symptoms of systemic glucocorticosteroid-side effects may occur with inhaled glucocorticosteroids, probably depending on dose, exposure time, concomitant and previous corticosteroid exposure, and individual sensitivity.
 These may include adrenal suppression, growth retardation in children and adolescents, decrease in bone mineral density, cataract and glaucoma, and susceptibility to infections.
 The ability to adapt to stress may be impaired.
 The systemic effects described, however, are much less likely to occur with inhaled budesonide than with oral corticosteroids.

 Due to the risk of growth retardation in the paediatric population, growth should be monitored as described in section 4.4.